Peteresis/School_District_Analysis/README.md

 The analysis makes use of Python language Pandas library to review the data contained in the CSV file.

-The Jupyter notebook contianing all the figures and datasets used for this report can be found at [PyCitySchools_Challenge_Final.ipynb](https://github.com/Peteresis/School_District_Analysis/blob/d692a11b75aac6d443415a7de0df3ded2d042fe7/PyCitySchools_Challenge_Final.ipynb){:target="_blank" rel="noopener"}
+The Jupyter notebook contianing all the figures and datasets used for this report can be found at [PyCitySchools_Challenge_Final.ipynb](https://github.com/Peteresis/School_District_Analysis/blob/d692a11b75aac6d443415a7de0df3ded2d042fe7/PyCitySchools_Challenge_Final.ipynb)

+<a href="https://github.com/Peteresis/School_District_Analysis/blob/d692a11b75aac6d443415a7de0df3ded2d042fe7/PyCitySchools_Challenge_Final.ipynb" target="_blank">PyCitySchools_Challenge_Final.ipynb</a>

 # Results